-The Men’s Shed movement has now become one of the most powerful tools in addressing health and wellbeing and helping men to once again become valued and productive members of our community.
+The Men’s Shed movement has now become one of the most powerful tools in addressing men’s health & wellbeing, helping men to once again become valued and productive members of our community.

-With their origins in Australia, the Men’s shed movement was seen as a way for “blokes” to feel good about themselves, be productive, contribute to their community, connect with friends and maintain an active body and mind.
-All of these things within an atmosphere of old-fashioned mateship.
+With their origins in Australia, the Men’s Shed movement was seen as a way for “blokes” to feel good about themselves, be productive, contribute to their community, connect with friends and maintain an active body and mind, all within an atmosphere of old-fashioned mate-ship.

 The first shed in the UK was opened in 2009 in Hartford, Cheshire and since then the numbers have swelled.
-In 2013 the UK Men’s Shed Association was formed to give advice, support and guidance to groups wishing the start up their own sheds.
-Since then the number of active and open sheds has grown to over 330 with a further 84 in development.
+In 2013 the UK Men’s Shed Association was formed to give advice, support and guidance to groups wishing to start up their own sheds.
+As of May 2023, the number of open Sheds across the UK has grown to 548 with over 13,000 members and a further 129 Sheds in development.

 In Scotland, the Westhill Men’s Shed pioneered the way.
-Opening in 2011, it showed what was possible and soon others sheds began to develop.
-The Scottish Men’s Shed Association formed in 2015 to give further assistance to groups across Scotland wanting their own Shed.
-Currently there are 32 shed is operation and a further 16 (of which Stonehaven is one) in development.
+Opening in 2011, it showed what was possible and soon other sheds began to develop.
+The Scottish Men’s Shed Association formed in 2015 to give further assistance to groups across Scotland that wanted to set up their own Shed.
+In Scotland, as of May 2023, there are 136 open Sheds with over 10,000 members and a further 66 Sheds in development.

 With thanks to the Australian Men’s Sheds Association, UK Men’s Shed Association and Scottish Men’s Shed Association for content and inspiration.
 Videos used with owners permission and shared via YouTube.